andrew/ultimate-awesome/README.md

 - [awesome-spatial-data](https://github.com/bchapuis/awesome-spatial-data) - A list of awesome spatial datasets.
 - [fucking-awesome-macOS](https://github.com/Correia-jpv/fucking-awesome-macOS) -  A curated list of awesome applications, softwares, tools and shiny things for macOS.
 With up-to-date repository stars⭐ and forks🍴.
 - [awesome-Multi-Document-Summarization](https://github.com/guan-yuan/awesome-Multi-Document-Summarization) - A curated list of Multi-Document Summarization papers, articles, tutorials, slides , datasets, and projects.
-- [awesome-hackathon](https://github.com/happyhackingspace/awesome-hackathon) - Tools and resources to help you build, design, and win hackathons! 🏆.
 - [awesome-nodebots](https://github.com/IainIsCreative/awesome-nodebots) - A list of resources, links, tools, tutorials and more to make nodebots — robots powered by web technology.
 - [awesome-api-security-essentials](https://github.com/JBAhire/awesome-api-security-essentials) - Awesome API Security: A Curated Collection of Resources for Bulletproof API Protection!.
-- [Awesome-ReVanced](https://github.com/Jman-Github/Awesome-ReVanced) - A curated list of all ReVanced resources, patches and projects!.
 - [awesome-ubuntu](https://github.com/kaustubhhiware/awesome-ubuntu) - A repository to walk you through the installation procedure for ubuntu 16.04 .For beginners , with  :heart:.
 - [awesome-litestar](https://github.com/litestar-org/awesome-litestar) - A curated list of resources related to Litestar. .
 - [awesome-livepeer](https://github.com/livepeer/awesome-livepeer) - A community curated list of projects, tutorials, demos, and resources within the Livepeer ecosystem.